Free Will in Ancient Thought

 προπάθεια, propatheia, noun, "prepassion" and other terms for emotions, desires, or passions of the soul, are systematically used ambiguously.
 In classical Stoic doctrine anger refers to the desire or impulse one has which makes one act in anger because one has assented to, accepted, and yielded to the relevant impulsive impression.
 But Seneca also uses ira to refer to the mere impression.
 Later Stoics clarified this ambiguous use of terms like anger or fear by distinguishing between a propatheia, an incipient passion, which is the mere impulsive impression not yet assented to, and a pathos, the passion in full force, when the impulsive impression has received assent.
 This distinction may very well go back to Posidonius.
 In any case, it would allow Peripatetics and Platonists more easily to identify their nonrational desires with the impulsive impressions they took to be generated by the nonrational part of the soul.
 They could do this all the more readily since for them, unlike the Stoics, having a desire in itself did not mean that one acted on it.
 Otherwise they could not have assumed that there could be an acute conflict of desires and that one could act in such a case by following either reason or appetite.

-This, like the discussion of Posidonius, is more explanation for how the Peripatetics and Platonists could "identify their nonrational desires with the impulsive impressions they took to be generated by the nonrational part of the soul."
+This, like the discussion of Posidonius, is explanation for how the Platonists and Aristotelians could "identify their nonrational desires with the impulsive impressions they took to be generated by the nonrational part of the soul."

 How does the explanation work?

-Frede points out that for the Stoics anger is an "incipient" passion, not a "passion."
-An "incipient passion" (προπάθεια) is an impulsive impression based on a false belief about what is good or bad.
-A "passion" (πάθος) is the result of assent to such an impression.
+For the Stoics, an "incipient passion" (προπάθεια) is an impulsive impression based on a false belief about what is good or bad.
+A "passion" (πάθος) is the assent to such an impression.

 13. I have so far talked only about what Platonists and Peripatetics would have had to do to get a notion of the will which preserved their assumption of a bi- or tripartite soul and how they could easily have done this, once they accepted the assumption that any action, any doing which we are not made to do by force, presupposes an act of assent.
 I have not yet done anything to show that this is what Platonists and Peripatetics actually did.
 Let us begin with assent.